 - Click + New Variation.

-- (optional) Set the SKU, Price, Weight, Length, Width, Height, UPC, and a different image for the variation.
+- (optional) Set the SKU, Price, Weight, Length, Width, Height, UPC, Brand, and a different image for the variation.
+You can also set the cost price if it's enabled in your store.

 - (optional) Click Manage to set the stock of the product variant.
-Set the number in stock and the quantity for the low stock notifications.
+Set the number in stock, quantity for the low stock notifications and behavior when out of stock.

 - Click OK.

 - Repeat the steps for all the necessary variations.

 - Click Save.